isislovecruft/python-gnupg/docs/Complete-Guide-to-Publishing-OpenPGP-in-DNS.md

 [RFC 4398](http://www.faqs.org/rfcs/rfc4398.html), specifically sections 2.1
 and 3.3

 IPGP certs are interesting.
-It's basically the same pieces of infomation that are in the PKA record, as above, except that it's supported by an RFC.
+It's basically the same pieces of information that are in the PKA record, as above, except that it's supported by an RFC.
 Despite the RFC compliance, I am not sure if any non-gpg client knows to look for them.
 However, because it's a DNS cert, make-dns-cert encodes the